willhuff0/music_server/music_shared/docs/documentation.md

 #### Physically Based Rendering

-A fragment shader which uses PBR BRDF, with the rather common Smith GGX model for specular, Cook-Torrance for fresnel, and Lambert for diffuse.
+A fragment shader which uses PBR with the rather common Smith GGX model for specular, Cook-Torrance for fresnel, and Lambert for diffuse.

 ```glsl
 #version 310 es